-Psychologists, social workers and counsellors are trained to treat workers so they can achieve a safe and durable recovery at work.
+Psychologists, counsellors and social workers are trained to treat workers so they can achieve a safe and durable recovery at or return to work.

 If you're a psychologist you must be registered with the Australian Health Practitioner Regulation Agency (AHPRA).

 If you’re a counsellor, to provide services in the NSW workers compensation system you must: